commercetools/ui-kit/src/components/typography/text/README.md

 | `title`       | `String`         |    -     | -                    | -       | Text to show in a tooltip on hover over the element            |
 | `truncate`    | `Bool`           |    -     | -                    | `false` | Option for truncate content in case the screen has small width |

+The component further forwards all `data-` attributes to the underlying component.

 #### Where to use

 Title of pages.